 Whether the in-house solicitor will become a board member depends on the organisation and the role.
 Membership would provide a higher profile for the areas for which the in-house solicitor is responsible and more opportunity for the in-house solicitor to put forward opinions and listen to counter and business arguments.
 Some would argue that there may be a risk of conflict of interest with ethical and professional obligations if the solicitor is on the board - if there is a possibility of conflict, the in-house solicitor will need to be aware of and address this issue.
-See the Gazette article 'Should you serve on the board if asked?'
+The In-house and Public Sector Committee has written a Gazette article on this topic: 'Should you serve on the board if asked?'
 (March 2017, p13).